Theatre Resume Examples

 Assistant Artistic Director

-- Proven track record of increasing ticket sales and production quality
+- Track record of increasing ticket sales and production quality

 - Skilled in theatre management, production coordination, budgeting, scheduling, communication, and leadership